Austin, Texas: Homelessness

 As of 2019, there were 2,255 individuals experiencing homelessness in Travis County.
 Of those, 1,169 were sheltered and 1,086 were unsheltered.
 In September 2019, the Austin City Council approved $62.7 million for programs aimed at homelessness, which includes housing displacement prevention, crisis mitigation, and affordable housing; the city council also earmarked $500,000 for crisis services and encampment cleanups.

-In June 2019, following a federal court ruling on homelessness sleeping in public, the Austin City Council lifted a 25-year-old ban on camping, sitting, or lying down in public unless doing so causes an obstruction.
+In June 2019, following Martin v.
+Boise, a federal court ruling on homelessness sleeping in public, the Austin City Council lifted a 25-year-old ban on camping, sitting, or lying down in public unless doing so causes an obstruction.
 The resolution also included the approval of a new housing-focused shelter in South Austin.
 In early October 2019, Texas Governor Greg Abbott sent a letter to Mayor Steve Adler threatening to deploy state resources to combat the camping ban repeal.
 On October 17, 2019, the City Council revised the camping ordinance, which imposed increased restrictions on sidewalk camping.
 In November 2019, the State of Texas opened a temporary homeless encampment on a former vehicle storage yard owned by the Texas Department of Transportation.

 In May 2021, the camping ban was reinstated after a ballot proposition was approved by 57% of voters.
 The ban introduces penalties for camping, sitting, or lying down on a public sidewalk or sleeping outdoors in or near Downtown Austin or the area around the University of Texas campus.
 The ordinance also prohibits solicitation at certain locations.